-The Biodiversity Areas are currently subject to a modification as detailed in Section 3.2.1 which once approved will reduce the total area from 78.82ha to 39.6ha.
+The Biodiversity Areas are currently subject to a modification as detailed in Section 3.2.1.
 These areas will remain protected under a conservation agreement and managed in accordance with the Biodiversity, Rehabilitation and Offset Management Plan.
 The Gunlake Extension Project Offset Areas that house the credits will be protected by the BioBanking Agreement.
-This agreement was signed at the end of the reporting period and management initiatives of these area will be implemented in the coming reporting period.

-The update to the Rehabilitation and Biodiversity Offset Management Plan will be finalised with the resolution of the modification in the coming reporting period.
+The management initiatives of these areas will be implemented as per the updated Rehabilitation and Biodiversity Offset Management Plan and will be updated with the resolution of the modification.